 Shelf stable food packaging has significantly evolved during the past 20 years, from the standard metal can and glass jar, to value-added polymeric and composite pouches, bowls, cups, and trays.
-Because of this progression, the ordinary saturated steam or water immersion retort has been found to be inadequate for delivering an optimum thermal process to these new containers.
+Because of this progression, the ordinary saturated steam or static water immersion retort has been found to be inadequate for delivering an optimum thermal process to these new containers.
 Retort technology has kept pace with the container evolution, advancing to more complex overpressure sterilizers that use a variety of heating and cooling mediums coupled with overpressure to deliver the required thermal process while ensuring package integrity is not compromised.

 Overpressure Retort Designs